News and Events

 Open Government and Confidentiality

-Florida's Government-in-the-Sunshine Law sets a high standard of open records and transparency of public information and meetings, and open government is also a core value of the Department of Children and Families and the Office of Communications.
+Florida's Government-in-the-Sunshine Law sets a high standard of open records and transparency of public information and meetings, and open government is also a core value of the Florida Department of Children and Families and the Office of Communications.

 Latest News & Events

-9:30 am – 11:30 am
+9:30 am – 12:30 pm

-1:00 pm – 2:00 pm
+3:00 pm – 5:00 pm

-The department uses social media to connect with families and individuals to share information, safety tips, and more.
+The Department uses social media to connect with families and individuals to share information, safety tips, and more.
 Find social media graphics in the digital media library.

 Headquarters Communications Staff